Your First App

 forge generate

-This creates type-safe bindings in frontend/src/lib/forge/.
+This creates type-safe bindings in the default output for your target:

 <script lang="ts">